ImBadAtPickinUsernames/hive-project/README.md

 # hive-project
 > This is my first attempt to make a game using the "Phaser" game engine.
-> Also I'm too experienced in developing games (especially using javascipt).
+Also I'm not too experienced in developing games (especially using javascipt).

 **Game idea:**